BlazerYoo/replit-execution-config/README.md

 Each time you create a new `.py` file, you need to create/edit the `.replit` file.

+`replit-execution config` allows you to just create new `.py` and choose which to execute when its time for execution.

 ## Initialization
 Copy the below script and run it in your repl shell